-During my pregnancy, I had the utmost faith in my large breasts and, rather than taking a class, had two breastfeeding books on my nightstand.
+During my pregnancy, I had the utmost faith in my large breasts.
+And rather than taking a class, had two breastfeeding books on my nightstand.

 It’s inconceivable how quickly the happiest moment in your life can turn into the scariest.

-While in the NICU I’d strip down, not caring who was around, to provide my son with skin-to-skin contact and attempt breastfeeding.
+While in the NICU, I’d strip down, not caring who was around, to provide my son with skin-to-skin contact and attempt breastfeeding.

 We were only given thirty minutes every three hours to hold him.
-I had fifteen minutes to bond while trying to breastfeed and saved the last fifteen minutes for Supplemental Nursing System (SNS).
+I had fifteen minutes to bond while trying to breastfeed.
+And saved the last fifteen minutes for a Supplemental Nursing System (SNS).

 After twenty-four hours in the NICU, followed by two nights and three days in the hospital, a lot of time spent with lactation nurses, and one meeting with a pediatrician, we were sent home.

-Once home I sought breastfeeding advice from my doula, contacted the La Leche League, had the “hands-on” support of my mother, and was renting a hospital pump.
+Once home, I sought breastfeeding advice from my doula and contacted the La Leche League.
+I had my mother's “hands-on” support and was renting a hospital pump.

 Why oh why didn’t I take a breastfeeding class?

-After two days of being parents on our own we ended up back in the hospital.
+After two days of being parents on our own, we ended up back in the hospital.

 I was so dedicated to breastfeeding that I wrote the note below on the whiteboard in our hospital room before any nurse had the opportunity to mention formula.

-As a new parent, still reeling from the guilt of starving my son, I was devastated, but willing to do anything to see a strong weight gain.
+As a new parent, still reeling from the guilt of starving my son, I was devastated but willing to do anything to see a strong weight gain.

 I kept pumping and gave him as much as I could produce along with the formula.

-Over the next two months I researched and sought a lot of advice: I popped Fenugreek round the clock, drank Mother’s Milk Tea, pumped after every feeding, tried pumping while nursing, and weaned my son off the nipple shield.
+Over the next two months, I researched and sought a lot of advice: I popped Fenugreek round the clock, drank Mother’s Milk Tea, pumped after every feeding, tried pumping while nursing, and weaned my son off the nipple shield.

 After five months of trying to get off this breastfeeding detour and be able to exclusively breastfeed, I was emotionally exhausted.

 My husband often witnessed my struggles with my son crying and me attempting to get him to latch.
-During one of these instances, I looked at my husband with tears in my eyes and we both knew it was time to stop breastfeeding.
+During one of these instances, I looked at my husband with tears in my eyes, and we both knew it was time to stop breastfeeding.

 I’m now one of those moms I used to judge feeding my son formula in public.
 I’ve learned a very valuable lesson and do my best to no longer pass judgment upon other mothers.

-My formula fed son is thriving and I no longer feel guilt; only hope that I will get to travel the breastfeeding road and not just the detour with my next child.
+My formula-fed son is thriving, and I no longer feel guilt; only hope that I will get to travel the breastfeeding road and not just the detour with my next child.